ConvLab/ConvLab/README.md

 Instead of writing one from scratch, you are welcome to modify the `convlab/spec/demo.json` file.
 Once you have created a new spec file, place it under `convlab/spec` directory and run your experiments.
 Note that you don't have to prepend `convlab/spec/` before your spec file name.

 ## Contributions
 The ConvLab team welcomes contributions from the community.
 Pull requests must have one approving review and no requested changes before they are merged.
-The ConvLab team reserve the right to reject or revert contributions that we don't think are good additions.
+The ConvLab team reserves the right to reject or revert contributions that we don't think are good additions.

 ## Citing
 If you use ConvLab in your research, please cite [ConvLab: Multi-Domain End-to-End Dialog System Platform](https://arxiv.org/abs/1904.08637).